martinduke/nginx-quic-lb/README.md

 contents and the short token expiration time.
 It is best tested with a full QUIC client implementation or a socket program that models the necessary behavior.

+Dynamic Allocation also requires a more complicated test.
+It has hard to create a long header packet in ASCII.
+As there are no compliant DCIDs at first, NGINX will reject short header packets.